-Or this one with Minnie Mouse:
+Or this one with Prince Naveen as a frog:

 Sure, you may feel a bit silly taking the Magic Shot photos because you generally will be asked to pretend like something is there that really isn’t but the end result is usually pretty cute and worth the temporary embarrassment.

 Where to find Magic Shots